jacobedawson/connect-metamask-react-dapp/README.md

 - @usedapp/core ^0.4.1
 - @chakra-ui/react ^1.6.5

-The full repository can be found here.
+The full repository can be found [HERE](https://github.com/jacobedawson/connect-metamask-react-dapp).

 We will be replicating (fairly closely) the look, feel, and functionality of the following "Connect to a wallet" section of the [Uniswap v2 interface](https://app.uniswap.org/#/swap):